EwellNeuroLab/Chronic-Recordings-Bonsai-Workflow/README.md

 **_Rhd2000EvalBoard_**
 1. Go to the BitFileName field and click on the (...).
 Next, a file browser pops up.
 Select the bit file you've downloaded.
 In this example we used the rhd2000_usb3.bit, renamed as main.bit.
 2. Set sampling frequency in the SampleRate field.
+3. Set upper bandwidth (should be less than half of the sampling rate).

 ![image](https://user-images.githubusercontent.com/94412124/179416993-27ee8af9-e212-405d-ba27-52506436ca52.png)